White House tried to ‘lock down’ records of Ukraine phone call, whistleblower says

 Attorney general William P Barr and the president’s personal attorney Rudy Giuliani were central to the effort, the complaint said.

 The complaint relates to a phone call on July 25th about Ukraine’s need for more American financial aid, during which Mr Trump urged Ukraine’s president Volodymyr Zelenskiy to pursue an investigation into Mr Trump’s political rival, former Democratic vice-president Joe Biden.
-It was filed in August by an intelligence official.
+It was filed in August.

-The whistleblower’s report claims that White House lawyers directed that an electronic transcript of the Trump-Zelenskiy call be removed from a computer system.
+The whistleblower’s report claims that White House lawyers directed that an electronic transcript of the Trump-Zelenskiy call be removed from a computer system and moved to a different, “codeword-level” system.

 “This set of actions underscored to me that White House officials understood the gravity of what had transpired in the call,” the complaint said.
 “According to White House officials I spoke with, this was ‘not the first time’ under the administration that a presidential transcript was placed into this codeword-level system solely for the purpose of protecting politically sensitive – rather than national security sensitive – information.”